What is Corporate Giving?

 Examples of Increased Monthly Giving

-Many companies are taking advantage of automatic payroll deductions so employees can automatically donate directly from their paycheck every month and receive tax benefits.
+Many companies take advantage of automatic payroll deductions to allow employees to donate directly from their paychecks automatically and receive tax benefits.

 Corporate Giving Trend #3: